mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/deploy-sample-app/index.md

     You should note that this step is **required** because the sample deployment attaches a **cloud provider load balancer** to the Konvoy cluster.
     Therefore, you **must delete** the sample application before tearing down the cluster.

-1. Tear down the cluster by running the following command:
+1. **Optional:** Tear down the cluster by running the following command:

     ```bash
     konvoy down